mrahhal/niai/README.md

 This is a console application that incorporates several dictionaries, as well as data from [WaniKani](https://www.wanikani.com), and produces various aggregated data readily available for usage in the backend.

 This is basically run only once to produce the json files.
-You can execute `./produce.ps1` to produce the files.
+You can execute `./produce.ps1` to run this.
+Note that running the aggregator can take up to 3GBs of memory.

 Technology stack: .Net Core